jwong853/Olympic_PED_use/README.md

 # Olympic_PED_use
-Capstone project for classifying which olympic athletes doped in past olympic games
+Capstone project for classifying which olympic athletes used Performance Enhancing Drugs during the past Olympic Games